openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-uiAbility.md

   ```

-## Caller.callWithResult
+### Caller.callWithResult

 callWithResult(method: string, data: rpc.Parcelable): Promise&lt;rpc.MessageSequence&gt;

 Sends sequenceable data to the target ability and obtains the sequenceable data returned by the target ability.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.AbilityCore